At a glance

 As protein-bound calcium is mostly attached to albumin, when levels drop, it affects protein-bound calcium levels.
 Ionised and complexed calcium levels remain normal.
 There are many possible causes of this, including inadequate nutrition, liver failure (albumin is formed in the liver) and inflammation.

 Phosphate enemas: Severely dehydrated cats (which is common when constipated) are, particularly at risk.
 Phosphate from the enema is absorbed, leading to increased levels.
 High levels of phosphate cause low levels of calcium in the blood.

 Pancreatitis: Inflammation of the pancreas due to activation of digestive enzymes which begin to break it down.

 Vitamin D plays an essential role in the absorption of calcium in the gut.
 Cats obtain vitamin D via the sun.
-UV rays are absorbed into the fur, oils from his skin create vitamin D, this is then ingested when the cat grooms his coat.
+UV rays are absorbed into the fur, oils from his skin create vitamin D, which is then ingested when the cat grooms his coat.
 Cats also get vitamin D from their food.
 Commercial diets should have added vitamin D. However; some homemade diets may not have adequate amounts.

 Antifreeze poisoning: When the liver attempts to metabolise ethylene glycol, it is converted to oxalate.
 This combines with calcium to form calcium oxalate crystals inside the kidney, leading to decreased levels of calcium in the blood.